 First aid boxes should only contain items permitted by the Health and Safety (First Aid) Regulations Act 1981, such as sterile dressings, bandages and eye pads.
-No other medical items, such as paracetamol are kept in them.
+No other medical items, such as paracetamol should be kept in them.

-The appointed persons responsible for first aid are: All members of management
+The appointed persons responsible for first aid are: Lou & Elaine

-Most of the staff are trained in paediatric first aid and this training is updated every three years.
+All of the staff are trained in paediatric first aid and this training is updated every three years.